sachinahj/contacts-app/README.md

 # CrowdChat Mobile
-iOS app that has users within range to jump into a chatroom.
-Uses AR technology to help users find where the biggest chatrooms
+iOS app that has users within range to jump into a chatroom Uses AR technology to help users find where the biggest chatrooms